sazhu809/Crowdfunding_ETL/README.md

 5. Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

 ## Create the Crowdfunding Database
-1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..
+Task Five: Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..

 ![Crowdfunding_schema](https://github.com/sazhu809/Project2_Crowdfunding_ETL/blob/main/Crowdfunding_schema.png)

 Figure 6 is a sketched ERD of the tables using QuickDBD.

+Task 6:
 2. Use the information from the ERD to create a table schema for each CSV file.

 **Note:** Remember to specify the data types, primary keys, foreign keys, and other constraints.